-In order to ensure the expected academic achievement and success, it is necessary to adhere to the following program non-negotiable expectations:
+In order to ensure the expected academic achievement and success, it is necessary to adhere to the following essential features of the program:

-- Daily instruction must reflect the time and content allocation for each language (50% Spanish /50% English) - Strategic separation of languages on the part of the instructor-no simultaneous translation - o Programmatic, curricular, and instructional decisions based on research on language acquisition. - All Dual Language teachers must utilize the developed Units of Study as an integral part of daily instruction.
+- Daily instruction must reflect the time and content allocation for each language - Strategic separation of languages on the part of the instructor-no simultaneous translation - Programmatic, curricular, and instructional decisions based on research on language acquisition. - All Dual Language teachers must utilize the developed Units of Study as an integral part of daily instruction.